Environmental Science and Policy Program

-This collection includes newsletters from the Environmental Science and Policy Cluster and a report titled "Development and Watersheds in Greater Williamsburg: A Guide for Citizens and Students," Fall 2002.
+This collection includes newsletters from the Environmental Science and Policy Cluster and a report titled "Development and Watersheds in Greater Williamsburg: A Guide for Citizens and Students" from Fall 2002.

 The collection is open to all researchers.
 Manuscript collections and archival records may contain materials with sensitive or confidential information that is protected under federal or state right to privacy laws and regulations, such as the Virginia Public Records Act (Code of Virginia. § 42.1-76-91); and the Virginia Freedom of Information Act (Code of Virginia § 2.2-3705.5).
 Confidential material may include, but is not limited to, educational, medical, and personnel records.
 If sensitive material is found in this collection, please contact a staff member immediately.
 The disclosure of personally identifiable information pertaining to a living individual may have legal consequences for which the College of William and Mary assumes no responsibility.